hyplabs/starkex_wc/web3modal/README.md

 - wallet: "approve" until all requests are approved
 - dapp: use "stark.sendTransaction"  - A toy sendTransaction call
 - wallet: "approve" until all requests are approved

+**The code is organized as follows:**
+The example dApp is all in one file (App.js) for pedelogical reasons.
+Take what you need from this example, and you should not need to understand or explore many files to get started.
+To make your own dApp, you will want to mve the components/WCApp.js into your JS, or even use the relevant portions in your application.

+- App.js - All user commands and GUI functionality in one file.
+You should not need to explore many files to learn StarkEx and ETH.
+- WCApp.js - All dApp side use of WalletConnect.
+If you only care about WalletConnect, you can head here
+- Wallet - If you are a wallet developer:  head over to /wallet/ side and review index.js.
+In this file we will only consider the user experience.